bevyengine/bevy-website/content/learn/quick-start/getting-started/setup/_index.md

 insert_anchor_links = "right"
 +++

-I know you are itching to start making games, but we need to do a _small_ amount of setup first.
+We know you are itching to start making games, but we need to do a _small_ amount of setup first.

 ## Rust Setup